Back on my bullshit again.

 I've been searching for, putting through the paces, and reviewing wallets for over a decade now.
 And I'm restless again, because someone must be improving the design to meet the holy grail of "nearly as small as the cards that go in it, with a smidgen of room for the occasional few bills".

-Well, there are many that come close.
+There are many that come close.

 Considerations

-The following facets were primary considerations:
+I'll skip the pontificating because no one has time — The following facets were primary considerations:

 • Material: Built with strength and longevity in mind.
 I prefer non-leather wallet materials, which ruled out brands like Bellroy and Saddleback